Skip to main content

 Example: Enforce your first policy

-Let's define a ClusterAdmissionPolicy for that:
+Let's define a ClusterAdmissionPolicy to do that:

 kubectl apply -f - <<EOF